There’s more to Chiang Mai than night markets, discovers Carolynne Dear on a recent visit to 137 Pillars House in the northern Thai city.

 137 Pillars House, the perfect location for afternoon tea overlooking the croquet lawn.

-I’m at 137 Pillars House Hotel in Chiang Mai for a weekend break of full-luxe relaxation.
+I've flown down to Chinag Mai in northern Thailand for a weekend break of full-luxe relaxation at 137 Pillars House Hotel in Chiang Mai.
 Freed momentarily from the tyranny of the kids’ weekend sporting fixtures and the ‘joy’ that is Hong Kong’s Kings Park on a Saturday afternoon, I lazily dollop cream onto a second scone and take a refreshing sip of Earl Grey.

 At just two hours from Chek Lap Kok, the northern Thai city is an easy-to-do getaway if you’re short on holiday leave or just want to step away from Hong Kong for the weekend.

-The luxe begins as soon as we step off our AirAsia flight.
-We are met at the gate, our baggage competently whisked away and we ushered into our airport transfer vehicle, cooling lemon-grass scented towels and water proffered as soon as we sink back into the comfortable leather seats.
+The luxe begins as soon as I step off my AirAsia flight.
+I'm met at the gate, my baggage competently whisked away and I'm ushered into the airport transfer car, cooling lemon-grass scented towels and water proffered as soon as I sink back into the comfortable leather seats.

 The hotel is a mere fifteen-minute drive from the airport and is located on the eastern - and what used to be the ‘foreigner’ - side of the Ping River.
 It earned its moniker from the 137 teak posts that were used to elevate the building to protect it from flooding.
 In Chiang Mai, the importance of a property owner was often measured by the size of their home - the more pillars it had, the more important the owner.

-We are shown into an elegant suite, complete with rocking chair-bedecked verandah, al fresco shower, a stunning claw-foot bath and - joy of joys - a golden cocktail trolley.
-The sumptuous bed and beautiful furnishings make this one of the most luxurious hotels I’ve had the pleasure of staying in.
+I'm shown into an elegant suite, complete with a rocking chair on the breezy verandah, al fresco shower, a stunning claw-foot bath and - joy of joys - a golden cocktail trolley.

 The David Fleming Macfie Suite at 137 Pillars.